TGAC/COPO-documentation/about/getting-started.rst

 Getting started
 =================

-Collaborative Open Plant Omics (COPO) is a website portal where scientists describe their research objects (raw or processed data, reads, samples, images etc.) using community-sanctioned metadata sets and vocabularies [#f1]_.
+Collaborative OPen Plant Omics (COPO) is a website portal where scientists describe their research objects (raw or processed data, reads, samples, images etc.) using community-sanctioned metadata sets and vocabularies [#f1]_.

 As a metadata broker, COPO encourages data generators to adhere to